Amoeba: Runtime Tensor Parallel Transformation for LLM Inference Services: Motivation

+\parabf{Deploying instances of different parallelisms.} The straight-forward solution is to deploy multiple instances of different parallelisms (\eg one $TP4$ and four $TP1$ instances on an 8-GPU host).
+While this solution is used in our production, it leads to inefficient utilization of GPUs, reducing the overall throughput.

 We investigate statistics related to user requests in our production deployment.
 Figure~\ref{fig:length} shows the distribution of request input/output lengths for Qwen2.5-32B.
 While requests with short context lengths constitute the majority of the workload, the length distribution exhibits an extremely long-tail property, indicating that $TP4$ deployment is essential in production.
 Additionally, we analyze the arrival pattern of long requests (which exceed the maximum supported sequence length of $TP2$ deployment) in Figure~\ref{fig:qps}, demonstrating that the traffic exhibits significant dynamics.
+The above results reveal that long requests occur sporadically.
+Therefore, reserving dedicated $TP4$ instances to accommodate these long requests is highly inefficient.